chenson2018/website-hakyll/posts/2020-06-12-regression.md

 ## Bessel's Correction

-One important distintion to make with the above is that this is the definition for the *population* variance.
+One important distinction to make with the above is that this is the definition for the *population* variance.

 Let's be clear about our definitions of different symbols.
 Suppose we have a variable $X$.
 Then the population parameters, taken across every instance of $X$, are: